 Each handle (hornbeam, according to Stanley) was uniform in appearance, straight-grained and nicely finished from socket tip to striking end.
 Lacquer is applied to wood and steel to seal the product from moisture during shipping (this per an inserted strip of paper, written only in English, included in the box).
 The tool steel was not overly shiny, but had factory grind markings everywhere except the flared socket portion of the chisel.
 Each blade projected down the center of handled tool and all finished edges were ground square to the sides.
 The tools were ready to cut ‘out of the box,’ but with an edge that I’m able to improve on (amazing in itself; a year ago I could only marginally sharpen a pencil).
 The sides of the chisels were inconsistently ‘thin’ or ‘thick’ across the set, ranging from almost nil to about a 16th of an inch (no caliper, sorry).
 Is it an issue?
 Not for me and the materials I typically use but I understand it may be a significant issue for others.
 Overall observation segment receives an A-minus grade.

 I’ve had the tools a little over a week and so far have had the time to work up five of the eight chisels, starting with the 1 1/4” size and working my way down to the smallest 1/8” tool.
 Two of the five completed so far had a 32nd of an inch ‘upturn’ to the backside of the blade, at the tip, which had to be lapped out.
 Note that all of the chisels were otherwise flat; not concave or convex, but flat.
 But with a ‘pinched off’ end on some, for lack of a better phrase.
 Those two (so far) were lapped flat with about forty strokes on my 325 grit DMT diamond stone, and all backs were polished through the 600 and 1200 grit stones from there.
 I worked up the edges on the 600 to get a burr, then repeated a final time on the 1200.
-Added a secondary bevel and finished using the ruler trick.
+Added a secondary bevel and sharpening was done.

 I’d estimate about two hours of set up so far, and most of that was on the 5/8” chisel: it had a recess at the left corner of the blade that took considerable effort to work out.
 So overall, not great for ‘no setup’ enthusiasts but compared to the time I’m used to spending on vintage chisels, old plane blades, #45 cutters, etc. etc. it’s quite acceptable to me.
 In other words, not a deal breaker.
 Finally, the handles consistently slipped out of two sockets, even after the recommended ‘light sanding’.
 This may be more common than I’m aware, this being my only real set of socket chisels, but I didn’t like it much.
 So I applied hair spray to the socket tips of those handles and after setting them aside for a few minutes haven’t had the problem reoccur.
 I’d give the 750s an overall grade of B-minus / C-plus for required setup.